chringel21/chringel.dev/content/blog/2022/google-maps-clone-part-3/index.md

 author: Christian Engel
 type: post
 date: 2022-08-14T14:39:34
-cover:
-  src: feature.jpg
+image: feature.jpg
 caption: A routing backend will tell you where to go
 categories:
   - Coding
   - Tutorials